JuulLabs-OSS/BTPTesterAndroid/README.md

 #### Usage

+- Enable USB debugging
+- Keep the screen on
 - Upload the app to an Android phone
 - Enable Bluetooth, Location and Internet options
 - Make sure that the phone is reachable from the BTPTesterCore tool